Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 - B.A., Economics, Chungnam National University (CNU) (_March 2022_)

 ## Work in Progress
-- Recursive Online Algorithm for Two Way Fixed Effects (with Seojeong Lee)
+- Recursive Online Algorithm for Two-Way Fixed Effects Regressions (with Seojeong Lee)
 - An Improved Fixed Effecet Estimator for Unbalanced Data (with Seojeong Lee)

 ## Awards, Grants, and Fellowship